 - Medicines are given through nebulisation to open the airway and increase the inflow and outflow of air.

 - Injecting medication to reduce the swelling of the airways.

-- Use of steroid, oral or through the mouth medication to reduce the swelling.
+- Use of steroids, oral or through-the-mouth medication to reduce the swelling.

 - In some instances, a breathing tube is inserted into the child’s windpipe.